BKnight760/NIFutureTech/k3s_install.md

 docker push msvaterlaus/hello-world:latest
 ```

 # Deploy a container to k3s
-Test deploying a `hello-world` docker container hosted on dockerhub to the k3s cluster:
+Test deploying the `hello-world` docker container hosted on dockerhub to the k3s cluster:

+Notes:
+- You can deploy the hello-world docker container as a first test that everything is working.
+Afterward, you can also deploy the Weathe Station microservice too, following the same steps:  Tag and push your docker container, then create additional manifests similar to the ones below and modify them for the new application being deployed.

-Create a `hello-world-deployment.yaml` manifest file with the following content (and replace `<dockerhub-username>` in the file):
+Create a [hello-world-deployment.yaml](hello-world/k3s-manifests/hello-world-deployment.yaml) manifest file with the following content (and replace `<dockerhub-username>` in the file):
 ```
 apiVersion: apps/v1
 kind: Deployment